 In this guide we cover different types of wine openers, how they work,and answers to FAQs.

 Essential Wine Accessories

-If you are a fellow wine lover then you may already know that there are certain accessories that are a must have in your home.
-Here is a list of wine accessories and equipment you may want to consider if you want to get your wine hobby started:
+If you’re a fellow wine lover then you may already know that there are certain accessories that are a must have in your home to get your wine hobby started.

 Decanters are most commonly used with red wines, but some stronger flavored rose and white wines can also benefit from being poured into a decanter.

-Wine openers do however come in all shapes and sizes.
-From simple corkscrews to carbon dioxide driven openers and even lever mechanisms, modern technology offers a breadth of variety for you to choose from.
+Wine openers do come in all shapes and sizes.
+From simple corkscrews to carbon dioxide-driven openers and lever-driven mechanisms.
+Design tech offers a wide variety to choose from, each with particular benefits.

 Traditional corkscrews look very basic.
 They come with a handle attached to a steel screw, also known as the worm or spiral.